qizongtai/scModules/README.md

 ### Module1

 ![1_scRNA_celltype_workflow](https://user-images.githubusercontent.com/33009124/177924123-b77d89d4-fc91-4673-8ca3-1823942e7d36.PNG)
-infercna aims to provide functions for inferring CNA values from scRNA-seq data and related queries.
+Module1 provides functions to prosess scRNA-seq data from raw cellranger output and assign cell types for each cell.

 #### Compuatation functions (refer to R script for a full list)
 -   `read_mtx()` imports the Sparse Matrix outputs from Cellranger and convert it into a regular Matrix.